joshvejendla/competition-scripts/World-Of-Bills.md

 My notes from world of bills

+1. Check version of CentOS
+  `cat /etc/centos-release`

-1. How to assign an IP address on CentOS
+3. How to assign an IP address on CentOS

 172.19.34.175
 255.255.255.0